lfarvour/uk-bank-holidays/pseudocode/EXAMPLE_DEVNOTES.md

 * Date format is standard as YYYY-MM-DD
 * There may be notes; not clear if this is user defined
 * Bunting contains a boolean value; this will likely cause translation issues in Python due to capitalization in json bool vs python bool (true/false vs. True/False)

+## Initial implementation

+* Rediscovered class decorators; @property finally clear!
+Used to enable accessing the value returned by the function as if it is a property.
+All thanks to Don, my senior dev and spouse.